Essential Facts about Midwives

 Click here to download a PDF of this document.

 Midwives & Birth in the United States

-- The American College of Nurse-Midwives (ACNM) is the professional association representing certified nurse-midwives (CNMs) and certified midwives (CMs).
-According to the American Midwifery Certification Board, there are 12,695 CNMs/CMs.1 The vast majority of midwives in the United States are CNMs/CMs.
+- The American College of Nurse-Midwives (ACNM) is the professional association representing certified nurse-midwives (CNMs) and certified midwives (CMs) in the United States.
+According to the American Midwifery Certification Board, as of August 2017, there were 11,826 CNMs, and 101 CMs.1 The vast majority of midwives in the United States are CNMs.

 - CNMs are licensed, independent health care providers with prescriptive authority in all 50 states, the District of Columbia, American Samoa, Guam, and Puerto Rico.
 CNMs are defined as primary care providers under federal law.

 - CMs are also licensed, independent health care providers who have completed the same midwifery education as CNMs.
 CMs are authorized to practice in Delaware, Missouri, New Jersey, New York, and Rhode Island.
 CMs have prescriptive authority in New York and Rhode Island.
 The first accredited CM education program began in 1996.
 The CM credential is not yet recognized in all states.

 - While midwives are well-known for attending births, 53.3% of CNMs/CMs identify reproductive care and 33.1% identify primary care as main responsibilities in their full-time positions.
 Examples include annual exams, writing prescriptions, basic nutrition counseling, parenting education, patient education, and reproductive health visits.3